Aeva/mollytime/README.md

    a uniform pixel size on screen regardless of placement.
 However, tiles can cheat and use fractional positions, as is demonstrated in `piano.py`.

- - **Instrument**:  The word "instrument" may refere to either a literal musical instrument, or it may refer specifically to the `Instrument` class, which confusingly you do *not* need to subclass to create a new instrument.
+ - **Instrument**:  The word "instrument" may refer to either a literal musical instrument, or it may refer specifically to the `Instrument` class, which confusingly you do *not* need to subclass to create a new instrument.
 I will probably rename the `Instrument` class to avoid confusion.